 A high-quality educational experience can change the course of a child's life and close the achievement gap.

-AJLA takes a “constructivist” approach to education by blending ideas from Montessori, Piaget, and Reggio Emilia.
+Our PreK program at AJLA is influenced by the philosophies of Montessori, Piaget, and Reggio Emilia.
+Our Elementary classes take a “constructivist” approach to education with special attention paid to project-based learning.
 Emphasis is placed on the process of learning as well as the mastery of skills, and children are invited to take an active role in this journey.

 - Lessons are child-driven rather than teacher-directed